 4. Fall Foliage on The Bruce Trail

-Stretching over 1,300 kilometres, Ontario’s Bruce Trail offers some of the best hiking opportunities.
-Sections of the trail, particularly around the Niagara Escarpment, provide spectacular views of the fall foliage.
+Stretching over 1,300 kilometres, Ontario’s Bruce Trail offers some of the best hiking opportunities to experience the vibrant colours of fall in Ontario.
+Sections of the trail, particularly around the Niagara Escarpment, provide spectacular views of stunning red and yellow changing leaves.

 5. Autumn Leaves in Prince Edward County